Illinois high school girls basketball polls

 |Altamont

-Others receiving votes: Concord Triopia 9, Centralia Christ Our Rock 8, Dakota 6, Lexington 6, Ashton-Franklin Center 5, Hope Academy 4, East Dubuque 2, Annawan 1, Newark 1, Nokomis 1
+Others receiving votes: Concord Triopia 15, Dakota 4, Centralia Christ Our Rock 3, Aquin 1

 Comments